Alex Call Preview, Player Props: Nationals vs. Phillies

 Alex Call At The Plate

-- He has homered in 6.1% of his games this year, and 1.6% of his trips to the plate.
+- In 6.1% of his games this season, he has hit a long ball, and 1.5% of his trips to the plate.

-- Call has driven home a run in 23 games this year (23.5%), including more than one RBI in 9.2% of his games and producing three or more of his team's runs on one occasion..
+- Call has had an RBI in 23 games this year (23.2%), including nine multi-RBI outings (9.1%).
+He has also driven home three or more of his team's runs in one contest.

+- In 30.3% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.